JuliaLang/julia-logo-graphics/README.md

 ![Julia logo](images/julia-logo-325-by-225.png)

-This folder contains copies of the logos for the Julia programming language.
+This project contains copies of the logos for the Julia programming language.
 They are just "tidied up" versions of the original logo by Stefan Karpinski, with whom remains all the copyrights and trademarks.

 ![](images/group-shot.png)